 To create a diverse community where students interested in politics can acquire and develop professional skills through relevant workshops, lectures, conferences, networking opportunities, field trips, and other professional development activities.

 To create a diverse community of students who acquire professional skills useful for careers in politics and related fields.

 When do we meet?

-The club meets biweekly on Tuesdays at 6:10 pm at the Student Innovation Center
+The club meets biweekly on Mondays at 6:10 pm at the Student Innovation Center

 What you can expect at a meeting:

 Now that you have decided to take time the time to invest in yourself and your future career, we want to make sure this is a fun and enjoyable experience.
 Every meeting will be somewhat different, but we can promise you that we will have the opportunity to:

 - Have guest speakers in the political science arena (and related fields) such as lawyers, attorneys, senators, legislators, government officials, diplomats, running candidates, lobbyists, political scientists, professors, consultants, policy analysts, legislative assistants, and a lot more.